jxxcarlson/blockParser/README.md

 language, just use a different `Block` module.

 ## BlockParser

-The function `parseStringArray` transforms an array of lines of source text for a block markup language into a tree of blocks data.
-There are three kinds of blocks in such a language.
+The function `parseStringArray` transforms an array of lines of source text for a block markup language into a tree of block data.
+There are three kinds of blocks.

 - Ordinary paragraphs.
-These consist of contiguous lines with a blank line before and after
+These consist of contiguous non-blank lines with a blank line before and after

 - Tight blocks.
 These are like ordinary paragraphs, but where the first line, the *block header,* has